jjmedinaariza/modelling_book/docs/09-logistic.md

 This data includes information on police treatment of individuals arrested in Toronto for possession of marihuana.
 We are going to model variation on `released`, a factor with two levels indicating whether the arrestee was released with a summons.
 In this case the police could:

-+ Release the arrestee with a summons— like a parking ticket
++ Release the arrestee with a summons - like a parking ticket

-+ Bring to police station, hold for bail, etc.— harsher treatment
++ Bring to police station, hold for bail, etc. - harsher treatment

 ```r